IN THIS ARTICLE

 - Provide the required details for the source and destination directory paths, as well as the destination IP for your replication cluster.

-- In the Replication Mode section, select the type of replication you wish to enable:
+- Select the replication mode you wish to enable:

 - Continuous Replication: use replication without binding it to a specific snapshot policy.
 See Replication: Continuous Replication with 2.11.2 and above for further details.

 - Snapshot Policy Replication: configure replication to replicate only snapshots taken based on the policy (or policies) linked.
 If no new snapshots from the policies are present, replication will take no action.

 - Snapshot Policy with Continuous Replication: if no new snapshots are discovered, replication will take an on-demand snapshot and replicate it to the target whenever any changes to the source directory have been detected.
 This option is recommended for most configurations, as it ensures that data is continuously kept up to date on both source and destination clusters.

 - Select the snapshot policy of your choice in the Policy drop-down.

 - Specify the desired snapshot expiration for the target.